US ramps up trade row with China, threatens new tariffs

 "Rather than address our legitimate concerns, China has begun to retaliate against U.S. products ...
 There is no justification for such action," he said in a statement.

-Last week, Washington imposed 25 percent tariffs on US$34 billion (25.64 billion pounds) of Chinese imports, and Beijing responded immediately with matching tariffs on the same amount of U.S. exports to China.
+Last week, Washington imposed 25 percent tariffs on US$34 billion of Chinese imports, and Beijing responded immediately with matching tariffs on the same amount of U.S. exports to China.

 Investors fear an escalating trade war between the world's two biggest economies could hit global growth.